kivy/kivy/doc/sources/guide/graphics.rst

 Drawing instructions
 --------------------

-Drawing instructions are ranging from very simple ones, to draw a line or a polygon, to more complex ones, like meshes or bezier curves::
+Drawing instructions range from very simple ones, like drawing a line or a polygon, to more complex ones, like meshes or bezier curves::

     with self.canvas: